 Horrocks said that perhaps three or four years was needed for BL to acquire the “financial robustness without regular and highly damaging uncertainty about its immediate future.”

-He went on: “This inability to recognise the damage being done to a company’s products and reputation—-particulary in overseas markets—-is to totally misunderstand the need for confidence within a highly competitive industry.
+He went on: “This inability to recognise the damage being done to a company’s products and reputation – particularly in overseas markets – is to totally misunderstand the need for confidence within a highly competitive industry.
 That is why I called it a cruel and shameful persecution in evidence to the Select Committee on Trade and Industry the other week”, he said.

-Mr Horrocks criticism will inevitably provide fresh amunition for opponents of the BL break up plan.
-Mr Horrocks told MP’s last month that he had been demoted by the Government after leading the opposition to earlier plans to sell Austin Rover to Ford of America.
+Horrocks’ criticism will inevitably provide fresh ammunition for opponents of the BL break up plan.
+He told MPs last month that he had been demoted by the Government after leading the opposition to earlier plans to sell Austin Rover to Ford of America.